tinacms/tinacms/docs/gatsby/editing-markdown.md

 # Editing Markdown in Gatsby

-Creating forms for content provided by the [`gatsby-transformer-remark`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-remark) plugin is made possible by three plugins:
+Creating forms for content provided by the [`gatsby-transformer-remark`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-remark) plugin is made possible by two plugins:

 - `gatsby-xeditor-remark`: Provides hooks and components for creating Remark forms.
 - `gatsby-xeditor-git`: Extends the gatsby development server to writes changes to the local filesystem;